uiceds/project-team492/manuscript.md

 </p>

 <p style="text-align:justify;">
 A typical 80/20 split for training and testing was used to evaluate the model's generalization on unseen data.
 The accuracy was checked by R2 and RMSE values, which are 0.5 and 3.58, respectively.
 Figure 4.3 shows the relationship between trained NO2 values and observed NO2 values using Random Forest Regressor model.
+The procedure for coding is shown in the appendix.
 </p>

 <figure style="text-align: center;">